One Day in Glasgow Best Things To Do by JetSettingFools.com

 Crossing the Portland Street Suspension Bridge, Glasgow, Scotland

 MAP.
-The Clyde River has had a significant influence on Glasgow.
-Essential for trade and vital for shipbuilding, the River Clyde was instrumental in the city’s industry and expansion.
+The Clyde River has had a significant influence on the city.
+Essential for trade and vital for shipbuilding, the waterway was instrumental in the city’s industry and expansion.

-Several bridges cross the River Clyde in Glasgow.
-Victoria Bridge, built in 1854, is the oldest surviving bridge in Glasgow, but the pedestrian only South Portland Street and St. Andrew’s Suspension Bridges are our favorite to walk across.
+Victoria Bridge, built in 1854, is the oldest surviving bridge in Glasgow.
+However, the pedestrian only South Portland Street and St. Andrew’s Suspension Bridges are our favorite to walk across.

 Walk across St Andrew's Suspension Bridge, Glasgow, Scotland

-An extensive pedestrian path, the River Clyde Walkway, lines the riverbank allowing walkers, joggers and cyclists to travel along the riverside under the shade of trees with a scenic view.
+The River Clyde Walkway allows walkers, joggers and cyclists to travel along the riverside under the shade of trees with a scenic view.

 That said, to get to the next stop, we recommend riding the Glasgow Subway.
 Use the St. Enoch Underground Station and travel to Partick Station.